 Item responds to these sub-outcomes: Children take increasing responsibility for their own health and physical wellbeing.

-Bridges out of Poverty: This workshop will provide participants with the knowledge, understanding and tools to tackle sensitive issues in respectful and constructive ways.
-It offers solutions that are practical and strategic, addressing everyday interactions through to policy implications.
+Participants gain knowledge, understanding and tools to tackle sensitive issues in respectful and constructive ways.
+Potential solutions are practical and strategic, addressing everyday interactions through to policy implications.

 Costs vary depending on the provider and location.
 Please contact providers directly.

 Target population: educators who work with disadvantaged families.

 Program/practice descriptions and details: a book describing the framework taught in the workshops can be bought online; a training supplement is also available online.
 Workshop participants receive a companion workbook.

 Program adaptability: Australian providers can tailor training to address the specific needs of different sectors or communities.

 Training requirements: participants attend two days of training; day one is a prerequisite for day two.
 Training days can be consecutive or spaced to give participants time to integrate the material, if necessary.